mantczakaus/ont_amplicon/README.md

 ### Mapping back to reference (optional)
-By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and samtools consensus is used to derive an independent guided-reference consensus.
-This can be compared to the original consensus nucleotide sequences to resolve ambiguities (ie low complexity and repetitive regions).
+By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and samtools consensus are used to derive independent guided-reference consensuses.
+Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ## Output files